Manage a subscription

 In either case, you see this screen:

-Fill in the name and the expected amount of the subscription.
-The actual amount of a transaction linked to this subscription is always allowed to be more or less, but these amounts are used by Firefly III to calculate the expected amounts each period.
+Fill in the name and the minimum and maximum amounts of the subscription.
+The actual amount of a transaction linked to this subscription is always allowed to be more or less, but Firefly III will use the average of these two amounts as the expected amount when calculating expected spending for each period.

 Be sure to indicate when you expect this subscription to arrive for the first time.
 If this subscription is already running you can also add a date in the past.
 The important thing is that Firefly III knows on which day of the period the subscription is supposed to arrive.
 On the next line, you indicate how often the subscription arrives.
 The default is "monthly" but you see a few options.